Editorial Standards

 If an article contains a factual error, an incorrect statistic, or a broken source link, we update it.
 For significant corrections, we note the change at the bottom of the article so readers know it’s been amended.
 Minor fixes like typos or formatting issues are corrected without annotation.

 We also run regular quality checks across our published content.
 Articles are periodically reviewed for accuracy, and outdated information is updated or flagged.
-This is especially important for health and psychology content, where research evolves.
+This is especially important for communication and behavioral content, where research evolves.

 If you spot an error in any of our articles, please let us know.
-You can reach us through our contact page.
+You can reach us through our contact page or read our full Corrections Policy.

 We don’t accept payment for editorial coverage.
 No article on this blog is sponsored or paid for by a third party.
 If we recommend a product, service, or resource, it’s because our writers actually use it or believe it’s worth recommending.